paulocaldas/stranded-ASE/README.md

-This measures the degree of allelic imbalance at each site, regardless of which allele is favored.  <br> The gene-level value is then calculated as a weighted average, with each SNP weighted by its total read coverage:  <br> `maf_weighted = Σ (maf_SNP × totalCount_SNP) / Σ (totalCount_SNP)` <br> This approach emphasizes well-covered SNPs, providing a more reliable estimate of overall allelic imbalance across the gene.
+This measures the degree of allelic imbalance at each site, regardless of which allele is favored.  <br> The gene-level value is then calculated as a weighted average, with each SNP weighted by its total read coverage:  <br> `maf_weighted = Σ (maf_SNP × totalCount_SNP) / Σ (totalCount_SNP)` <br> This approach emphasizes well-covered SNPs, providing a reliable estimate of overall allelic imbalance across the gene.

 - **maf_tot**: Gene-level MAF based on aggregated counts